docQodly/docs/docs/studio/pageLoaders/components/pageLoader.md

 - <Column.List align="center" justifyContent="between">
     <Column.Item width="60%">
-        <strong>Dynamic Binding</strong>: Establish a binding with a <strong>datasource of type Text</strong>.
-By binding the component to this datasource and assigning it an initial value, you gain the flexibility to dynamically update the contents of the Page Loader.
+        <strong>Dynamic Binding</strong>: Establish a binding with a <strong>qodlysource of type Text</strong>.
+By binding the component to this qodlysource and assigning it an initial value, you gain the flexibility to dynamically update the contents of the Page Loader.
 The initial value should correspond to the name of the target Page you intend to display.
     </Column.Item>
     <Column.Item width="35%">
         <img src={require('./img/pageloader_DynamicBinding.png').default} style={{borderRadius: '6px'}} />